Access your Pro+ Content below.

-This article is part of the February 2011, Vol. 1 No. 1 issue of Strategies for building a private cloud
+This article is part of the Private Cloud issue of February 2011, Vol. 1 No. 1

 Private cloud hype has never been stronger.
 Take a look at the strategies and technologies involved in constructing in-house cloud services and decide if private cloud is right for you.

 Private cloud providers often tout their offerings as all-in-one technologies, but many fall short of that promise.
 Here’s how to evaluate the merits and drawbacks of these products.

 News in this issue

 With cloud computing on the rise, many of the IT jobs done manually will fade into the past.
 Keeping up with products and technology has never been more important.